 Laura acts for a number of professional clients, particularly medical professionals, representing both during the criminal stage of proceedings as well as during the professional discipline stage, frequently dealing with Interim Order Tribunals (IOT) before the General Medical Council (GMC).

 Laura does not accept instructions on a legally aided basis at this stage of a case.

 Interviews under caution

-Laura regularly attends interviews under caution particularly voluntary interviews which take place by arrangement with the police.
+Laura regularly attends interviews under caution, particularly voluntary interviews which take place by arrangement with the police.
 She will always look to obtain early disclosure of allegations against her client so that meticulous preparation for the interview can take place.
 This will ensure that the most effective strategies are deployed at the police station.
-When clients are released under investigation Laura will then consider how best to ensure successful outcome to the investigation (see below).
+When clients are released under investigation Laura will then consider how best to ensure the most successful outcome to the investigation (see below).

 She understands that, to many, finding themselves on the wrong side of the law is a daunting and often overwhelming experience, and dedicates much of her time to addressing these issues.
 Her priority is to ensure that each client receives confident, professional and accurate legal advice within a context that provides them with the maximum amount of reassurance and support.
 Her experience ensures that the best possible outcome is reached in each and every case.

 Laura does not generally accept trial instructions on a legally aided basis.

 Laura also specialises in the defence of football related offences including public order offences arising both pre and post football matches.
 She has considerable experience of successfully opposing football banning orders before the Magistrates’ Court and applying to have them removed once two thirds of the order has been completed.
 She appreciates the practical difficulties that the imposition of such orders can cause, not to mention the distress caused to many who can no longer support their favourite team in person, and fights hard to minimise the impact of any such prosecution upon her clients.